Supaplex: Gameplay

-The game comes with 111 levels, though many unofficial level sets have been released that greatly increase that number.
+The game comes with 111 levels.
 Although the levels must be played in order, the game allows up to three levels to be skipped at any given time.
-Also, it was very easy to skip additional levels by editing the file that contained the list of levels successfully completed.
-The game is very challenging, but unlike many Boulder Dash-related games, the difficulty comes from solving the puzzles in each level rather than from semi-responsive controls.
-Furthermore, Supaplex does not use time limits for solving the puzzles, unlike Boulder Dash.
+Supaplex does not use time limits for solving the puzzles, unlike Boulder Dash.
+The game panel displays the current level number and all numbers of Infotrons that are required to finish the levels.

 Most objects are identical in behaviour to those in the original Boulder Dash, simply redrawn with a computer hardware theme.
 Murphy replaces Rockford, who collects objects called Infotrons, which are reminiscent of schematic representations of atoms, instead of diamonds.
 Instead of dirt, the levels are filled with printed circuit board simply called base in the game's manual, and not lined with brick walls, but with computer chips and other hardware, and filled with Zonks instead of rocks.
 The enemies are moving scissors, called Snik Snaks, and electrons, which resemble sparkling stars.